rui314/mold/README.md

   object files and lacks other types of symbols.
 That makes static archives unsuitable for speculative parsing.
-The daemon should ignore the string table of static archive and directly read all member object files to get the whole picture of all possible input files.
+The daemon should ignore the string table of static archive and directly read all member object files of all archives to get the whole picture of all possible input files.

 - If there's a relocation that uses a GOT of a symbol, then we have to create a GOT entry for that symbol.
 Otherwise, we shouldn't.
 That